elifesciences-publications/ouropy/README.md

 For a full copy of the license refer to the file GPLv2-LICENSE.md

 # Author
-Daniel Müller, Laboratory of experimental epileptology Bonn
+Daniel Müller, Institute of Experimental Epileptology and Cognition Research